“He is happy and fully aware that happiness is his very nature and that he need not do anything, nor strive for anything to secure it.”

 – Nisargadatta Mahara

-Oh This Happiness!!!
+Oh, This Happiness!!!

-5. I had an heart attack in 2006, following which my doctor had strictly asked me to stop smoking (obviously).
+5. I had a heart attack in 2006, following which my doctor had strictly asked me to stop smoking (obviously).
 I was trying my best to stop smoking.
-One day my daughter came home excitedly and told me, Dad, I found a book “How to quit smoking” in the library and I have hidden the book at the end of the shelf so that somebody else should not be able to get it issued.
+One day my daughter came home excitedly and told me, Dad, I found a book “How to quit smoking” in the library, and I have hidden the book at the end of the shelf so that somebody else should not be able to get it issued.
 So let us go and get it now.

-Guys, I have not created this list just to write this blog post.
+Guys, I have not created this list to write this blog post.
 I made this list of events that I always remember and that still bring joy to me.
 It is not a coincidence that I never recalled when I got a lucrative job or when I topped in that exam or when I started my own business.
 There is a thin line of difference between being happy and getting relieved.
-We are always so stressed out for paying bills etc. that we subconsciously start thinking that we will be happy after we achieve this or when I get more money or get that.
+We are always so stressed out for paying bills etc. that we subconsciously start thinking that we will be pleased after we achieve this or when I get more money or get that.
 These results will not bring happiness but help us get relieved.

 If you don’t believe what I have written about happiness, try making your list of happy moments and then ponder over the content of your list.
-You will surprise yourself over what really makes you happy.
-So stop waiting for that day when you will be happy and start loving your life journey, enjoy the process and be happy now.
+You will surprise yourself over what makes you happy.
+So stop waiting for that day when you will be satisfied and start loving your life journey, enjoy the process and be happy now.